-573.2.
+- 574.2.
 The term 'assistants' should be interpreted as meaning any worker, being subject to the requirements of para.
-305, whose business in the vehicle concerns either the vehicle itself or the radioactive consignment.
+303, whose business in the vehicle concerns either the vehicle itself or the radioactive consignment.
 It could not, for example, include any members of the public or passengers in the sense of those whose sole purpose in the vehicle is to travel.
-It could, however, include an inspector or health physics monitor in the course of his or her duties.
+It could, however, include an inspector or health physics monitor in the course of his or her duties. - 574.3.

-573.3.
 Vehicles should be loaded in such a way that the radiation level in occupied positions is minimized.
 This may be achieved by placing packages with higher radiation levels furthest away from the occupied area and placing heavy packages with low radiation levels nearer to the occupied position.
-During loading and unloading, direct handling times should be minimized and the use of handling devices such as nets or pallets should be considered in order to increase the distance of packages from the body.
-Personnel should be prevented from lingering in areas where significant radiation levels exist.

-573.4.
-There was a provision concerning the radiation level at any normally occupied position in the case of road vehicles in the 1985 edition of the Regulations.
-This provision was deleted in the 1996 edition of the Regulations.
-It has effectively been superseded by the introduction of the concept of radiation protection programmes (see paras 301 and 305).
+During loading and unloading direct handling times should be minimized and the use of handling devices such as nets or pallets should be considered in order to increase the distance of packages from the body.
+Personnel should be prevented from lingering in areas where significant radiation levels exist. - 574.4.
+There was a provision concerning the radiation level at any normally occupied position in the case of road vehicles in the 1985 Edition of the Transport Regulations.
+This provision was deleted in the 1996 Edition of the Transport Regulations.
+It has effectively been superseded by the introduction of the concept of RPPs (see paras 302 and 303).